 Hi, my name is Rachel.
-I’m a mother, artist, and Appalachian folk witch.
-I live with my husband, triplet boys, and dogs in southwestern Pennsylvania.
+I’m an artist, mom, and Appalachian folk witch.
+I was born and raised in southwestern Pennsylvania, where I live with my husband, kids, and animals.

-(Follow me on Instagram for daily stories and updates.)
+(Follow me on Instagram for recent stories and updates.)

 Click here to read more of (including my contribution to) "Appalachian Folk Magic: Generations of 'Granny Witchcraft' and Spiritual Work" from the Smithsonian Center for Folklife and Cultural Heritage